Sage has been a witch for 25 years. She enjoys writing informative articles to teach others the craft of the wise.

 There are a select few who feel powerfully drawn to Witchcraft.
-This can happen despite the fact that we grew up in families where Witchcraft, at best, was scoffed off as superstitious nonsense, and, at worst, was believed to be of evil origins that would ultimately lead one down a dark and deadly path.
-All of a sudden, the Craft catches your attention, and it is like a siren call—something alluring and irresistible.
+This can happen despite growing up in families where Witchcraft was, at best, scoffed off as superstitious nonsense, and at worst, believed to be of evil origins that would ultimately lead one down a dark and deadly path.
+All of a sudden, the Craft catches your attention, and it is like a siren call—alluring and irresistible.

-This may leave some to wonder—does this sudden call mean you have some predisposition to the Craft?
-Some kind of connection you weren't aware of?
-Could this mean that magic is a power running through your veins?
+This may leave some to wonder whether this sudden call means they have a predisposition to the Craft.
+Perhaps you have some kind of connection you weren't aware of—could this mean that magic is running through your veins?
 Is that why, perhaps, learning about the Craft makes you feel as though you've just come home?
-Even after being away so long you had almost forgotten it?

-Let's talk a little about Witch ancestry, bloodlines, and why you might feel like you feel so connected to the mysterious magical arts.
+Let's talk a little bit about Witch ancestry, bloodlines, and why you might feel so connected to the mysterious magical arts.

 Everyone has magical ancestry if you go back far enough down the family tree.
 It is inevitable.
 There have always been people using some form of magic, particularly low magic or nature magic.
-They may have called it different things, they may have used different techniques, they may have had different views about it, but it was always there.
+They may have called it different things, used different techniques, and held different views about it, but it was always there.

 Many Witches believe that magic is something that comes from nature itself—it is a natural resource that humans have been using since the beginning of humanity.
 In light of this, everyone has access to it.

 When you look at it this way, magic is everyone's birthright—it's part of everyone's bloodline.
-It's only a minority of people who seek to embrace it, and a select few who are willing to put in the time and effort to master it.
+Only a minority of people seek to embrace it, however, and only a select few are willing to put in the time and effort to master it.

 Discovering Your Ancestral Roots

-The question is not whether there is magic in your ancestry; there is.
-The problem that is plaguing you is that the line has been broken, and you've been cheated out of that particular birthright of being brought up in a magical household.
+The question is not whether there is magic in your ancestry—there is.
+The problem that is plaguing you is that the line has been broken and you've been cheated out of your birthright of being brought up in a magical household.
 Talk about a precious family tradition being lost in time!
-If you are in touch with that part of yourself that connects with magic and the Craft, it can be very frustrating to know you missed out on that.
+If you are in touch with the part of yourself that connects with magic and the Craft, it can be very frustrating to know you missed out on that.

-That doesn't mean you can't recover some of this information.
-Here are some ways to seek out your magical roots:
+That doesn't mean you can't recover some of this information, though.
+Here are some ways to seek out and reconnect with your magical roots:

-Not always the easiest thing to do, but technology is allowing more and more people to trace their family line back hundreds, sometimes thousands, of years.
-Get a DNA test done and then take the results and do some digging.
+This is not always the easiest thing to do, but technology is allowing more and more people to trace their family line back hundreds and sometimes thousands of years.
+Get a DNA test done, then take the results and do some digging.